the-road-to-learn-react/the-road-to-react-spanish/manuscript/react-modern/async-await.md

-## Async/Await in React (Advanced)
+## Async/Await in React

+There is no way around asynchronous data when working on real world applications.
+There will always be a remote API that gives your frontend data, so you need to work with this data asynchronously.
+In our React application, we have started to resolve promises with then/catch blocks.
+However, in modern JavaScript (and therefore React), a more popular solution is using async/await.

+If you are already familiar with async/await or you want to explore [its usage](https://mzl.la/3AWyWaw) yourself, go ahead and change the code from using then/catch to async/await.
+If you have come this far, you could also consider compensating for the removal of the catch block for the error handling by using a try/catch blocks instead.

-You'll work with asynchronous data often in React, so it's good to know alternative syntax for handling promises: async/await.
-The following refactoring of the `handleFetchStories` function without error handling shows how:
+Let's continue with the task here.
+First, you would have to replace the then/catch syntax with the async/await syntax.
+The following refactoring of the `handleFetchStories()` function shows how to accomplish it without error handling:

-{title="src/App.js",lang="javascript"}
+{title="src/App.jsx",lang="javascript"}
 ~~~~~~~
 const App = () => {
   ...